Jose-MPM/Notes/Courses/English V/English Topics.md

     - Will
         * Will has a neutral meaning but we use it to talk about facts in the future:
             - The spaceship will come down in the Pacific ocean tomorrow morning.
-        * Assumptions based in what we think:
+        * Assumptions[Suposiciones] based in what we think:
             - I think I'll pass he exam next Thursday.
-        * We use will / won ́t + base form for future predictions, i.e. to say things we think,guess or know about the future.
+        * We use will / won't + base form for future predictions[predicciones futuras], i.e. to say things we think, guess or know about the future.[es decir, para decir cosas que pensamos, adivinamos o sabemos sobre el futuro]
-            1. We often use I think / I don ́t think + will.
+            1. We often use I think / I don't think + will.
-                + I think he'll fail the exam.
-I don't think hel'll pass the exam.
+                + I think he'll fail the exam = I think he will fail the exam
+                + I don't think hel'll pass the exam.
-            2. We use probably to say that something is not definite: To say that something is not define, use probably with will for the future.
+            2. We use probably to say that something is not definite[definit]: To say that something is not define[difaine], use probably with will for the future.
                 + We'll propably visit the planet
             3. With positive contractions _will_ becomes _'ll_ and is joined to subject:
                 + Subject + will/'ll + infinitive
                     - Don't worry I will help you
                 + I will - I'll / you will - you'll / she will - she'll / we will - we'll
-            4. With negative contractions, will not becomes won't:
+            4. With negative contractions, _will not_ becomes _won't_:
                 + Subject + will not / won't + infinitive
+                    - He _won't_ eat soup.
-                    - He won't eat soup
+                    - He will not - He won't
-                + He will not - He won't / They will not - They won't
+                    - They will not - They won't
-            5. Questions: To form a question using WILL, we reverse the order of the subject and WILL:
+            5. Questions: To form a question using WILL, we reverse[reverse] the order of the subject and WILL:
                 + Will + subject + infinitive:
                     - Will he watch  TV tonigh?
 No, he won't, He'll play videogames.
                     - Will you marry me?
 Yes I will